Click here for a printer-friendly 8.5 x 11 preserve map.

 This Preserve is frequently at capacity, any time of day, any time of year, requiring visitors arriving by car to turn around and go elsewhere.
 Parking rules are simple: Four cars only.
 Only in the parking lot.
 Sunrise to sunset.
 Never on the shoulders.
 Never at the end of the lane.
 More parking details below.

 Preserve overview: This 23 acre quiet coastal property provides views of Casco Bay, rocky beaches, and stately red oaks that offer perches to bald eagles and great horned owls.
 Daytime visitors are welcome to walk the 1.3 mile loop trail along the road then hugging the coast.
-The trail is largely dry and well maintained, but contains many split log or parallel plank bridges which require balance and shoes with traction.
-The beginning of the trail, and the southerly part of the loop, is suitable for baby carriages and better (put not perfect) for those with mobility impairments, with benches for resting; the northerly part of the loop is not suitable for carriages or mobility impairments.
+The trail is largely dry and well maintained, but contains some parallel plank bridges which require balance and shoes with traction.
+The beginning of the trail, and the southerly-easterly part of the loop, is suitable for baby carriages and better (put not perfect) for those with mobility impairments, with benches for resting; the northerly-westerly part of the loop is not suitable for carriages or mobility impairments.
 The trails are popular for trail running.

 Dogs are also welcome, but on leash when on the road and on leash or voice control always and with strict attention to waste removal.
 Please help us educate all pet owners toward a good community culture as you meet on the path.